checklist/checklist-support/docs/organizations.md

 The organization's plan determines which features and quotas your organization can take advantage of.
 Read more [about billing](/billing).

 ## Rename Organization
-To change the name of your organization, navigate to it and scroll down to the Rename Organization section:
+To change the name of an organization, navigate to it and scroll down to the Rename Organization section:

 ![](/assets/images/organizations/organization-rename.png)